Building an inclusive environment

 That’s why we’re working with global and local organizations and our own employees to ensure we create equal opportunities for all, address bias in the workplace, and equip all our managers with the skills to be truly inclusive leaders.

-Discover more in our Diversity and Inclusion Policy.
+Discover more in our Inclusion Policy

 – 40% of women in our teams by 2025